Dragon Quest III: Plot

-Dragon Quest III is set many years before the original Dragon Warrior in a world separate from the first two games.
+Dragon Quest III is set many years before the original Dragon Quest in a world separate from the first two games.
 A wicked fiend named Baramos threatens to destroy the world.
 The story revolves around the Hero, son or daughter (the player can choose to be either male or female, with few gameplay changes) of the legendary warrior Ortega.
 On their sixteenth birthday, the Hero is summoned to the castle and is given by the King of Aliahan the challenge to rid the world of the evil archfiend Baramos, which Ortega attempted in the past but seemingly perished in a volcano.
 The Hero then is able to recruit up to three traveling companions to help fight Baramos.

 The Hero leaves their home country of Aliahan to travel the world and complete their father's quest to defeat Baramos.
 A major portion of the adventure is the quest to acquire the last two of the three keys needed to open doors throughout the game.
 After saving two people of the town of Baharata from the rogue Kandar and stealing back the King of Romaly's crown, the Hero receives Black Pepper, which they then trade for a sailing ship at Portoga.
 With the ship, the Hero acquires the Final Key and the six mystical orbs which are used to revive the legendary bird Ramia.
 Ramia allows the Hero and their party to travel to Baramos' castle, which is surrounded by mountains.